 He grew up as the 5th generation on his family’s 109-year-old beef cattle ranch north of Geyser, MT and continues to play an active role.
 Other hobbies include leatherwork, Bobcat football, western dancing, fitness, and spending time with his wife, Jyll, daughter, Kymber, and son, Lyam.

-Hometown: Dodson
+Hometown: Billings

 Email: threelazyj@yahoo.com

-Hometown: Dodson
+Hometown: Billings

 Email: threelazyj@yahoo.com